torinrettig/Starplatinum87.github.io/_posts/2020-10-21-Seattle_AirBnB_Project_Writeup.md

 ### Q1: What is the overall occupancy in Seattle over the course of the year?

-- Are there periodic shifts in the overall AirBnB occupancy in Seattle over the course of the year and if so what does this look like?
+- Are there periodic shifts in the overall Airbnb occupancy in Seattle over the course of the year and if so what does this look like?
 This can help the company decide when and how to run promotions of various kinds and to work with hosts to help them get the most out of these time frames.
 - We'll look at the mean of all prices each day over the course of the year.

 <img src="{{ site.baseurl }}/images/airbnb_seattle_project/Screen Shot 2020-10-20 at 1.19.16 PM.png" style="zoom:50%;" />